This post may contain affiliate links. Please read my disclosure policy.

-Stir to combine, add a little whip cream and crushed peppermints on top and you’ve got yourself a Peppermint Mocha Latte just like any coffeehouse and for a fraction of the price.
+Stir the creamer and coffee together to combine, add a little whip cream and crushed peppermints on top and you’ve got yourself a Peppermint Mocha Latte just like any coffeehouse and for a fraction of the price.

 Check out these other homemade coffee creamers and yummy make-ahead drink recipes:

 Chai Tea Latte with Easy Frothed Milk

 - 14 ounces sweetened condensed milk